Institute of Cyber Security for Society (iCSS)

 News:

-Built on the success of the former Kent Interdisciplinary Research Centre in Cyber Security (KirCCS) established in 2012, since January 2021 iCSS has been representing the University of Kent as one of only 19 UK universities that are recognised as Academic Centres of Excellence in Cyber Security Research (ACEs-CSR) by the National Cyber Security Centre (NCSC, part of the GCHQ) and the Engineering and Physical Sciences Research Council (EPSRC, part of UKRI – UK Research and Innovation).
-The University of Kent’s ACE-CSR recognition was achieved originally from 2015-2017 and then from 2018-2023. iCSS further extends the cyber security research of the former KirCCS, especially within its socio-technical security and privacy research theme, into wider areas such as cybercrime, cyber law, online safety, cyber influence and behaviour, digital financial technology, cyber governance and cyber conflict.
+Built on the success of the former Kent Interdisciplinary Research Centre in Cyber Security (KirCCS) established in 2012, iCSS has been representing the University of Kent as an Academic Centre of Excellence in Cyber Security Research (ACE-CSR), jointly recognised by the National Cyber Security Centre (NCSC, part of the GCHQ) and the Engineering and Physical Sciences Research Council (EPSRC, part of UKRI – UK Research and Innovation).
+The University of Kent’s ACE-CSR recognition was achieved originally from 2015-2017, then from 2018-2023, and more recently from 2024-2029.
+Currently there are only 21 UK universities with an ACE-CSR status. iCSS further extends the cyber security research of the former KirCCS, especially within its socio-technical security and privacy research theme, into wider areas such as cybercrime, cyber law, online safety, cyber influence and behaviour, digital financial technology, cyber governance and cyber conflict.

 ACE-CSE Gold Award logo